New Year, New Look: Refreshing the Atrium

 Encompassing the museum expansion, the atrium renovation has begun and will continue through March.
 You will see changes in the atrium’s panels and columns, new flooring and an updated staircase.
-The water feature will be removed to create a safer environment, and Ice Walls, the sculpture that currently sits atop the water feature, will relocate to the outdoor patio on the museum’s east side.
+The water feature has been removed to create a safer environment, and Ice Walls, the sculpture that sat atop the water feature, will relocate to the outdoor patio on the museum’s east side.
 This patio also will be transformed into a space for public programs, stargazing, outdoor film screenings, private receptions and outdoor education.

 Most atrium construction activity will happen during hours when the museum is closed to minimize visitor impact.
 Though the atrium will not be completely closed during renovation, sections of it will be inaccessible at times, marked off with giant Legos (just for fun).
 The staircase and the atrium’s elevator, however, will be closed for several weeks while this work is being done.
 Please use the west staircase and elevator, which are near the lobby.